Planning to buy a reverse osmosis water filter system for your home?

 3 Best Budget Reverse Osmosis Filter Systems

 The best budget reverse osmosis filter systems have 4 or 5 filtration stages.
 The lower price does not mean you have to compromise on filtration ability.
 The difference is mainly in capacity.
-They all use 50 GDP (gallons per day) membranes.
+The models I selected here all use 50 GDP (gallons per day) membranes.

-Now, let's take a closer look at them.
+Now, let's take a closer look at my favourite budget RO systems.

 Apec Essence ROES-50